-- Massachusetts chose the Northern Pass transmission project to supply 9,450,000 MWh of renewable energy annually to the state's utilities to meet goals established in the Global Warming Solutions Act passed two years ago.
+- Massachusetts chose the Northern Pass transmission project to supply 9,450,000 MWh of renewable energy annually to the state's utilities as part of legislation passed passed two years ago to meet greenhouse gas goals outlined in the Global Warming Solutions Act passed in 2008.

 - Northern Pass, owned by Eversource Energy, is developing a 192-mile transmission line that would move power from Hydro-Quebec dams in Canada to a substation in Deerfield, N.H.
 Northern Pass will provide up to 9.4 TWh of hydropower annually, while also reducing wholesale energy costs, project backers say.